ArmandBernard/DiscordBots/README.md

 It's written in Node.js and uses TypeScript.

-I plan on adding test later too.

-Current planned is:
+The following bots are already working:

-- ratBot: a bot that looks out of the word rat, and comments a rat gif if it sees it
+- RatBot: A bot that looks out of the word rat, and comments a rat gif if it sees it
+- WeatherBot: Tells you the current weather for a given city

+I plan to make the following bots in the future:

-- naughtyWordFinder: a bot that tells you how many times you've used a (bad) word.
+- WordCounter: A bot that tells you how many times you've used a (bad) word.